trooperandz/Product-Database-SQL/README.md

 # Product-Database-SQL

 > This assignment is a mock inventory management system, using MySQL for storying product data.
 The system runs on Node.js, in the computer console.

-Please see the example video below (under /video), which shows the program executing.
+## Note: Please view the program demo video at: http://screencast.com/t/J4PrxNjUfrI

 # This repository contains the following folders/files: